-Explosive outbursts can be detrimental to your health.
+Explosive outbursts can be detrimental to your health for the following reasons:

 - Rage can result in violence, which is scary and unsafe.

 - Others won’t like us if we get angry, so being angry is perceived as bad

 - Others often avoid angry people